-The TJX Companies, Inc. (TJX) CEO Ernie Herrman on Q3 2021 Results - Earnings Call Transcript

 Operator

-Our next question comes from Kate Fitsimons [ph].
+Our next question comes from Kate Fitzsimons [RBC Capital Markets].
 Your line is open.

 Yes, hi, thanks very much for taking my question.
 Ernie you sound obviously very bullish on HomeGoods market share opportunities, can you just speak to maybe how you're evaluating longer-term store count especially within that division.
 It seems like certainly you feel pretty optimistic about some of the opportunities out there?
 And then just as Home becomes a bigger piece of the mix, what are some of the margin implications we should consider just given higher freight typically associated with that category?
 Thanks very much.